Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

   output = document.getElementById('output');
 ```

-As you can see above, we can add one row of variables, just beats writing const or var every time.
-You can space them out with comma's.
+As you can see above, we can add one row of variables.
+It just beats writing const or var every time.
+You can space them out with commas.

 Now let's add a click event to our button: